nahati/contao-isotope-stock/README.md

 Handle limited editions - keep record of the available quantity of a product:
 - Reduce quantity in cart to the available quantity in case is.
-- Mark product as reserved if product in cart and no quantity left.
+- Mark product as reserved if product in cart and no more quantity left.
 - Mark product as available again when the requested quantity has been reduced.
-- Mark product as soldout in case is.
+- Mark product as soldout if no quantity left at all.
 - Handle the consequences of the above for user prompting.
 - Message via Backend Dashboard if product is reserved but not yet sold.